 The new bridge spans roughly 1,900 feet over I-5, landing at North Seattle College on the west side and at 1st Ave NE and NE 100th St, near the Link Light Rail station, on the east side.

 - Western approach between North Seattle College and wetland area, connecting to College Way N and N 100th St

 - Eastern approach between I-5 and 1st Ave NE at NE 100th St, near the King County Transit Center

 - Multi-use path along 1st Ave NE

-The project will benefit the area by providing:
+The project benefits the area by providing:

-- Safety improvements and access for people walking and biking throughout the Northgate area
+- Safety improvements and access for people walking and biking throughout the Northgate area.

-- Better access to regional transit at the King County Transit Center and future Link light rail station, resulting in increased use of transit facilities
+- Better access to regional transit at the King County Transit Center and future Link light rail station, resulting in increased use of transit facilities.

-- Improved connections between the Northgate retail center for its employees and customers and for residents and visitors to other nearby amenities, such as parks and medical and social services
+- Improved connections between the Northgate retail center for its employees and customers and for residents and visitors to other nearby amenities, such as parks and medical and social services.